All Episodes

 Nothing has changed.

-We're still under the the uh this power pyramid structure here that is not, in my opinion, not natural to humans.
+We're still under this power pyramid structure here that is not, in my opinion, not natural to humans.

-The CCP, um the religion, uh the power structure of the religions, all of these things emerge in a um uh they're not well, okay.
+The CCP, the power structure of religions, all of these things emerge in a, they're not, well, okay, so they're sort of an outgrowth of tribalism, tribes banding together.

-So in my opinion, what um Tama Jan, uh we call him Genghis Khan, what he accomplished by binding all of the tribes of the Mongols together and creating an empire was an entirely different power structure than we see in any other empire.
+So in my opinion, what Tamujin, we call him Genghis Khan, what he accomplished by binding all of the tribes of the Mongols together and creating an empire was an entirely different power structure than we see in any other empire.

 They were all the empires that came against him were all structured along this line.

-And his is was an entirely, he was a confederation.
+And his was an entirely, he was a confederation.

-Confederations are natural um organic structures for humans to work things out among themselves.
+Confederations are natural organic structures for humans to work things out among themselves.

 Power structures set up on these power pyramids, in my opinion, are not.

-I I personally believe these are uh intruded into our Earth reality.
+I personally believe these are intruded into our earth reality.

-And we can now discuss that in a meaningful adult fashion because we have officialdom saying, yeah, UFOs are real, they're coming here, they're not from here, we don't know what the fuck they are, and we're scared of them.
+And we can now discuss that in a meaningful adult fashion because we have officialdom saying, yeah, UFOs are real.

 Well, if all of those things are true, then we cannot say that they're not putting things into our own consciousness and directing humans on Moss or individually through medium and mechanisms that we don't understand.